 A minimum viable product can be released on the market.
 So, it is not a prototype that is used only by the product team but a model that can be sold to customers.

-An MVP gives you an understanding of how your potential audience will accept your product.
+A minimum viable product development service can provide you with an understanding of how your potential audience will accept your product.
 Users can try it, and if they like it, they will spread the word about the solution.
 Then you can decide on whether to go further with additional features or work on some improvements for your minimum viable product.

 For example, before launching a global product, a company may release an MVP version for a particular region.
 Upon receiving positive feedback from the users, the company may expand it to other countries.